 Riserva Barolo is undoubtedly the world’s most uncompromising wine, requiring decades of bottle age before those tannins soften, and the ethereal aromas emerge from the glass.
 In weaker years and from poor growers, the results are merely harsh, tannic, and forgettable.
 The traditionalists continue to make Barolo in this uncompromising way, confident that their customers have patience and good taste – superior Barolo is always worth the wait.
 It deserves a special gastronomic pairing: risotto with white truffle, game, venison, and beef fillet are all marriages made in heaven.
 Traditional Barolo, bursting with tannin, needs an equally powerful counterpart.

 But other producers are changing with the times.
-Modern techniques have found a welcome home in some Barolo cellars, with an emphasis on temperature-controlled fermentation in stainless steel, aging in new French oak for shorter periods, and picking late into the season.
+Modern techniques have found a welcome home in some Barolo cellars, emphasizing temperature-controlled fermentation in stainless steel, aging in new French oak for shorter periods, and picking late into the season.
 Global warming, however, may discourage that practice from becoming widespread.
 These wines are equally splendid and can be approached earlier – a definite advantage if you’re pitching to Millennial consumers.

 The net result is that the Barolo connoisseur has never had it so good.
-Both styles are united by the racy cut of their tannins, refreshing rather than overwhelming the palate, as was sometimes the case twenty years ago.
+Both styles are united by their tannins’ racy cut, refreshing rather than overwhelming the palate, as was sometimes the case twenty years ago.
 Both methods yield excellent wines – there is no right or wrong way to make Barolo, as long as the terroir is respected.
 Yet even contemporary approaches rarely create a wine that delivers all its dazzling perfume and magic in the first five years.
-Diversity, both in winemaking and terroir, is justly celebrated in Barolo, but there is never any rush to drink these wines.
+Diversity in winemaking and terroir is justly celebrated in Barolo, but there is never any rush to drink these wines.